ml-stat-Sustech/TorchCP/CONTRIBUTING.md

-# Contributing to AdverTorch
+# Contributing to deepcp

-Thank you considering contributing to AdverTorch!
+Thank you considering contributing to deepcp!

 This document provide brief guidelines for potential contributors.